 We support children with additional needs to access the curriculum through differentiated learning tasks designed specifically for them.
-We offer targeted interventions using proven approaches which are short and frequent.
+We offer targeted interventions using proven approaches which are short but frequent.
 Our pastoral team offers nurture and emotional interventions.

 Teaching at Greenleas is never less than good, and over time produces outstanding achievement.
 It is monitored regularly through lesson evaluations, learning walks, book looks and pupil progress meetings, with input from governors and the School ‘s Improvement Advisor.
 Both sites follow parallel timetables to ensure parity of entitlement for all children with regular reviews.

 Assessment is carried out by teachers to inform them of the children’s gaps in learning, and this feeds into the next lesson so that the pace of learning is determined by the children’s confidence in each area.
 Parents receive reports twice per year, and are invited in to Parent Consultations one per term.
 Further information evenings and open classrooms are hosted across the academic year.

 Greenleas is proud of its excellent achievement record.
 Results shown are for last year: